mpligioso/slack_clone_client/README.md

-## About
+## Slack Clone - Client - About
 This is the client side to a Slack clone application.
-Following [this tutorial] (https://www.youtube.com/playlist?list=PLN3n1USn4xlkdRlq3VZ1sT6SGW0-yajjL) by Ben Awad.
+Following [this tutorial](https://www.youtube.com/playlist?list=PLN3n1USn4xlkdRlq3VZ1sT6SGW0-yajjL) by Ben Awad.

 Using GraphQL, React, MobX & Semantic UI